What is Volkswagen 4MOTION? Should you choose it?

 4MOTION vs quattro

-Audi’s all-wheel-drive models use a system called quattro and it’s very similar to Volkswagen’s 4MOTION system.
-Again, there are several different variations, with some models getting a multi-plate clutch and others getting a self-locking centre differential.
+Audi’s all-wheel-drive models use a system called quattro, and it’s very similar to Volkswagen’s 4MOTION system.
+Again, there are several different variations, with some models sporting a multi-plate clutch and others getting a self-locking centre differential.
 Audi also offers ‘quattro on-demand’ on the Q5 and A5 Allroad, which switches between all-wheel drive and front-wheel drive to save fuel.
 There’s also a slightly different system on the Audi R8 mid-engined supercar.
 Read more about Audi’s quattro system here.

 Should you buy a VW with 4MOTION?

 We’d recommend choosing 4MOTION in some circumstances, but it’s not ideal for everyone.
 It’s useful if you live somewhere that regularly experiences bad weather and slippery roads.
 It also tends to improve a car’s towing capacity, so it’s a good choice if you regularly tow a caravan or a large trailer.
 If these points don’t apply to you, we’d suggest going with front-wheel drive instead, as the car will be cheaper to both buy and run.

 Read our Volkswagen reviews here.